 3. Red-footed Booby

 With its bright red feet and pink and blue beak, the Red-footed Booby is the world’s smallest booby.
 Both the male and female take care of the nest and raise a single chick together.
 They are what’s known as a ‘pelagic feeder’; this means they travel long distances to find food, taking them outside the protected waters around the Galapagos.
 For now the Galapagos population is stable, but they frequently get caught in fishing nets outside protected waters.

 The Flightless Cormorant is one of the world’s rarest birds with a population of less than 1,000 pairs.
 This highly unusual bird lost its ability to fly as it had no predators on land, nor does it need to fly for food as it gets all the nourishment it needs in the waters around the islands of Isabela and Fernandina.
 This makes it vulnerable to changes in water temperature; as water gets warmer, there is less food for them putting this fragile population at risk from rising ocean temperatures.

 5. A Sad Tale of Over Fishing: Red Spiny Lobster

 Old fishermen who lived in Galapagos in the 1950s remember being able to scoop lobsters out of tidal pools, they were so common.
 In 1992 when I started working as a naturalist in Galapagos you still could see them all over the islands when snorkelling.
-It is now 3 years since I have seen one.
+It is now several years since I have seen one.
 Indeed the only photo I could find of the lobster is one caught by a fisherman.
 It is with great sadness I have witnessed the huge decline of this wonderful animal, whose story provides a clear example of the urgent need to have strict management of fisheries in and around Galapagos.